 - With a rubber spatula, fold thoroughly into the yolk mixture.

-- Next, make the Espresso Syrup: In a heatproof bowl, stir together the espresso, brown and granulated sugars, lemon juice and vanilla, until the sugars dissolve completely.
+- In a heatproof bowl, stir together the espresso, brown and granulated sugars, lemon juice, and vanilla until the sugars dissolve completely.

 - Set aside.

-- To assemble: Cut the sheet of cake into two 8-by-10-inch portions.
+- Cut the sheet of cake into two 8x10-inch portions.

-- Spread a portion of the Mascarpone Cream over the bottom of a deep 8-by-10-inch dessert dish.
+- Spread a portion of the mascarpone cream over the bottom of a deep 8x10-inch dessert dish.

-- Drizzle 1 portion of syrup evenly over the cake.
+- Top with one sheet of cake.
+Drizzle one portion of syrup evenly over the cake.